-Program Learning Outcomes (PLOs) Course Learning Outcomes (CLOs) Teaching & Learning Methods Assessment in the Course Possess Analytical Capability Demonstrate understanding of the finance function, Demonstrate understanding of the goals of the finance manager, Know the basic financial management issues and decisions and how to address them.
-Appreciate the risk-return trade-off.
-Demonstrate knowledge of the value of money over time and its uses.
-Identify the return on an investment and calculate present values and future values of series of cash flows Evaluate capital investment projects using different methodologies Identify funding sources and demonstrate understanding of the cost of capital Lectures and exercises.
-Mini-cases.
+Pi ogram Learning Course Learning Outcomes (CLOs) Teaching & Assessment in the C utcomes (PLOs) Learning Methods Course 1.
+Possess Analytical Capability Demonstrate understanding of the finance function, the capital allocation process, and the role of financial institutions and financial markets, Develop ability to use financial statement analysis for performance evaluation and financial planning purposes, Demonstrate knowledge of time value of money applications, the risk-return trade off and valuation models, Demonstrate understanding of investment appraisal and evaluate capital investment projects using different methodologies, Apply different tactical financial decisions of the firm.
+Lectures and exercises.
+Case analyses.
 Videos.
 Readings.
-Guest lectures.
 Group project.
-Homework quizzes The core content of the course rely, also, on mathematics, numerical methods and analytical thinking.
-Both midterm and final exam directly assess analytical ability in problem solving and financial decisions.
-Possessing International Awareness Demonstrate understanding of the finance function, Demonstrate understanding of the goals of the finance manager, Know the basic financial management issues and decisions and how to address them.
-Evaluate capital investment projects using different methodologies Lectures and exercises.
-Mini-cases.
+Homework assignments.
+The core content of the course also relies on mathematics, numerical methods, and analytical thinking.
+The final exam directly assesses analytical ability in problem solving and financial decisions.
+Through the homework assignments as well.
+2. Possessing International Awareness Demonstrate understanding of the finance function, the capital allocation process, and the role of financial institutions and financial markets, Adopt an international approach to financial management issues.
+Lectures and exercises.
+Case analyses.
 Videos.
 Readings.
+Guest Lectures.
 Financial Management by its very nature has a global perspective.
-Various aspects of investment appraisal, international markets, and investment management provide students with a global perspective of financial and economic considerations.
-During discussions and inclass problem solving Demonstrate Reflective and Critical Thinking Skills Demonstrate understanding of the finance function, Demonstrate understanding of the goals of the finance manager, Know the basic financial management issues and decisions and how to address them.
-Appreciate the risk-return trade-off.
-Evaluate capital investment projects using different methodologies Identify funding sources and demonstrate understanding of the cost of capital Lectures and exercises.
-Mini-cases.
+Various aspects of business valuation, investment appraisal, and international markets provide students with a global financial perspective.
+During discussions and in-class problem solving.
+3. Demonstrate Reflective and Critical Thinking Skills Develop ability to use financial statement analysis for performance evaluation and financial planning purposes, Demonstrate understanding of investment appraisal and evaluate capital investment projects using different methodologies, Apply different tactical financial decisions of the firm.
+Lectures and exercises.
+Case analyses.
 Group project.
-Homework quizzes Exam problems are set up in such a way to assess reflective and critical thinking skills in various financial decision-making situations.
-Cultivate an Entrepreneurial, Visionary and Collaborative Mindset Demonstrate understanding of the finance function, Demonstrate understanding of the goals of the finance manager, Know the basic financial management issues and decisions and how to address them.
-Evaluate capital investment projects using different methodologies Lectures and exercises.
-Mini-cases.
+Homework assignments.
+Exam problems are set up in such a way to assess reflective and critical thinking skills in various financial decision-making situations.
+During in-class discussions and through the group project.
+4. Cultivate an Entrepreneurial, Visionary and Collaborative Mindset Demonstrate knowledge of time value of money applications, the risk-return trade off and valuation models, Demonstrate understanding of investment appraisal and evaluate capital investment projects using different methodologies, Apply different tactical financial decisions of the firm.
+Lectures and exercises.
+Case analyses.
 Readings.
-Guest lectures.
 Group project.
-During discussions and in-class problem solving Through the pedagogical approach of the assignment, and the team-based business games and assignments Considering Business Situations Holistically Demonstrate understanding of the finance function, Demonstrate understanding of the goals of the finance manager, Know the basic financial management issues and decisions and how to address them.
-Appreciate the risk-return trade-off.
-Demonstrate knowledge of the value of money over time and its uses.
-Identify the return on an investment and calculate present values and future values of series of cash flows Evaluate capital investment projects using different methodologies Identify funding sources and demonstrate understanding of the cost of capital Lectures and exercises.
+During discussions and inclass problem solving.
+Through the assignments and group project.
+5. Considering Business Situations Holistically Demonstrate understanding of the finance function, the capital allocation process, and the role of financial institutions and financial markets, Demonstrate understanding of investment appraisal and evaluate capital investment projects using different methodologies, Adopt an international approach to financial management issues.
+Lectures and exercises.
 Videos.
 Readings.
-Through mini-case problems in the exams
+Guest Lectures.
+Through case analyses and problem-solving in the exam, in-class discussions, and the group project.

-The assessed student work in course "Financial Management" is marked using the below criteria for the Course Learning Outcomes.
+The assessed student work for the course "Financial Management" is marked using the below criteria for the Course Learning Outcomes.